thought-machine/spot-interruption-exporter/README.md

 ## Config

-The app reads in the config file from `$CONFIG_PATH` with the structure below.
+The app reads in a config file from `$CONFIG_PATH` with the structure below.

 ```yaml
 cloud_provider: gcp